satellair/git101/README.md

 ```

 Use `git log` to check commit logs.

-Use `git ls-files` to check files in the index
+Use `git ls-files` to check files in the index.

 ## Link to github
 First, you need to create github account and create new repo, then you copy link of your repo.
 Then in local repo use this commands.